Editorial policy

 Affiliate relationships

-Phase 1 of the site ships with zero affiliate links.
-Once equipment buying guides ship in phase 2, contextual affiliate references to Chewy and Amazon may appear inside sourced editorial — never as the primary framing of a page, never as “best of” listicles.
+The site currently ships with zero affiliate links.
+Equipment guides are live, but affiliate monetization is not active.
+If it activates later, contextual references to Chewy and Amazon may appear inside sourced editorial — never as the primary framing of a page, never as “best of” listicles.
 See disclosures for the current state.